Tommy Edman Preview, Player Props: Cardinals vs. Brewers

-Tommy Edman, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Milwaukee Brewers, with Wade Miley on the mound, September 27 at 7:40 PM ET.
+On Thursday, Tommy Edman (.275 batting average in his past 10 games, with a double, a home run, a walk and an RBI) and the St. Louis Cardinals face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 4:10 PM ET.

-He strung together two hits (going 2-for-4 with a home run and an RBI) in his most recent game against the Brewers.
+He had two hits (going 2-for-4) in his last appearance against the Brewers.

 Sportsbook Promo Codes